kanenas/til/Opencart/how-to-fix-you-do-not-have-permission-to.md

+# How to fix "you do not have permission to..."

 - Edit the file `/system/library/user.php`, add after `public function hasPermission($key, $value) {` the line `return true;` and save it.

 - Go to